 Hometown: Plymouth, Minnesota

-Klobuchar attended public schools in Plymouth and was the valedictorian of her high school.
+Education: Klobuchar attended public schools in Plymouth, Minnesota, and was the valedictorian of her high school.
 She completed her undergraduate degree at Yale University where she graduated Magna Cum Laude in 1982.
 She earned her law degree in 1985 from the University of Chicago, where she also finished Magna Cum Laude.

 What you may not know about her:

-She is the first woman elected to the U.S. Senate from the state of Minnesota.
 Shortly into her tenure as a senator, an eight-lane bridge in Minneapolis collapsed in Aug.
 2007, killing 13 people.
-In only thirteen months after the Interstate 35W bridge collapse, the structure was rebuilt with full funding secured by Klobuchar.
+In only 13 months after the Interstate 35W bridge collapse, the structure was rebuilt with full funding secured by Klobuchar.

 According to FiveThirtyEight, Klobuchar has voted with Trump almost a third of the time.